Salvoxia/immich-folder-album-creator/README.md

  ### Album Level Ranges

- It is possible to specify not just a nunmber for `album-levels`, but a range from level x to level y in the folder structure that should make up an album's name:
+ It is possible to specify not just a number for `--album-levels`, but a range from level x to level y in the folder structure that should make up an album's name:
  `--album-levels="2,3"`
  The range is applied to the folder structure beneath `root_path` from the top for positive levels and from the bottom for negative levels.
  Suppose the following folder structure for an external library with the script's `root_path` set to `/external_libs/photos`: